cemdede/bootstrap_for_Col/README.md

 **Bootstrap Sampling:**
 For each CSV file under the current MRN, bootstrapping is performed.
-Bootstrapping here means that the code creates a synthetic dataset by sampling with replacement from the original dataset.
+Bootstrapping here means that the code creates a synthetic dataset by sampling with a replacement from the original dataset.

 **Saving Synthetic Data**:
 The synthetic data is saved as a new CSV file in the corresponding synthetic MRN folder.

+Expected amount of patients is **100000**.